Virginia City (film): Production

-The film was a follow up to Dodge City although it has entirely new characters and was not a sequel, predating it by eight years in historical time.
+The film was a follow-up to Dodge City although it has entirely new characters and was not a sequel, predating it by eight years in historical time.
 It was originally called Nevada and was to star basically the same director and cast as Dodge City: Flynn, Olivia de Havilland, Ann Sheridan, Donald Crisp, Guinn Williams, and Alan Hale.
 The title was eventually changed to Virginia City, which had been owned by RKO, but they agreed to give it to Warners.

 De Havilland dropped out and was replaced by Brenda Marshall.
 However, within a few weeks, Miriam Hopkins replaced her.
 Randolph Scott was hired to play Flynn's antagonist.
-Victor Jory was going to play the main villain, but had a scheduling conflict due to his appearance in Light of Western Stars.
+Victor Jory was going to play the main villain, but had a scheduling conflict due to his appearance in The Light of Western Stars.
 He was replaced by Humphrey Bogart, requiring It All Came True to be pushed back.

 There was six weeks' filming based in Flagstaff, Arizona.

 Release and reception

-The film was given a gala premiere in Reno and Virginia City.
+The film was given a gala premiere in Reno and Virginia City in Nevada on March 16, 1940 and was released March 23.

 Critical reception

 Frank Nugent of The New York Times, despite criticizing the acting talents of Flynn and Hopkins, wrote that "there is enough concentrated action in [Virginia City], enough of the old-time Western sweep, to make it lively entertainment".

+Variety wrote: "As a shoot 'em up, the picture is first class; as a bit of cinematic history telling, it is far short of the possibilities indicated by the title and cast."

-Filmink magazine called it "a big, expensive, noisy movie which aims for size and spectacle over, say, suspense and thrills – I don't think director Michael Curtiz was any more excited by Westerns than Flynn, but both do professional jobs, as does Scott."
+FilmInk magazine called it "a big, expensive, noisy movie which aims for size and spectacle over, say, suspense and thrills – I don't think director Michael Curtiz was any more excited by Westerns than Flynn, but both do professional jobs, as does Scott."